 Acute wounds and chronic wounds have different healing times.
-Acute wounds heal faster in around 2 to 4 weeks.
-Some examples of acute wounds include burns, cuts and scratches.
-Chronic wounds take longer to heal with the average healing time being 210 days or almost 7 months1.
-Chronic wounds include ulcers and are often related to an underlying medical conditions such as diabetes and vascular disease which need to be treated at the same time.
+Acute wounds (burns, cuts, scratches etc.) heal faster (in around 2 to 4 weeks) than chronic wounds, which often , average healing time being 210 days1, which is almost 7 months.
+However, chronic wounds are often related to an underlying disease such as diabetes, or venous or arterial insufficiency, which have to be treated at the same time.

 The 3 healing phases: